 How to Prevent Hookworms

-Once dewormed, many of the monthly medications designed for parasite control contain medication that will prevent hookworm infections on an ongoing basis.
+Once dewormed, many of the monthly medications designed for heartworm and other parasite control contain medication that will prevent hookworm infections on an ongoing basis.

-If your dog is not on one of these preventatives, your vet will recommend a regular deworming protocol to keep hookworms at bay.
+If your dog is not on one of these preventatives, your vet will recommend regular fecal testing and/or a deworming protocol to keep hookworms at bay.
 Keeping pet wastes picked up and preventing pets from eating rodents can also help prevent infection with worms.

 People and Dog Hookworms

-The larvae of hookworms can infect people as well as dogs, which happens when eggs are ingested.
+The larvae of hookworms can infect people as well as dogs.
 The larvae usually don't develop into adult hookworms in people.
 However, the larvae migrating through the skin can cause irritation and inflammation, though most cases are not serious.

 Proper treatment and prevention of hookworm infections are important to prevent these human health concerns, as is good hygiene.
-The same protocols that can prevent hookworms from spreading from dog-to-dog, namely cleaning up waste, can prevent humans from becoming infected.
+The same protocols that can prevent hookworms from spreading from dog-to-dog, namely cleaning up waste and the appropriate use of dewormers, can prevent humans from becoming infected too.